 A number of these technologies are not only linked to the internet.
 There are also genetic developments which can be utilised by all farmers.
 There is the potential that a fundamental change is going to happen in the economy of scale of farming.
 At present we are sitting with the indivisibility of agricultural technology - a tractor or a combine harvester is of a specific size.
 At the core of the tractor's size is the person who needs to drive it.

 If you remove the person, then you can move in the direction of smaller and lighter technology.
-You can use the principle of smaller pieces of equipment that can move over a piece of land or through an orchard.
+You can use the principle of smaller pieces of equipment that can an orchard.